 Shri.
-Sureshchandra Dattopadhya, the father of Param Pujya Suchitdada and Poojya Samirdada was ordained ‘Aadyapipa’.
+Sureshchandra dattopadhye, the father of Param Pujya Suchitdada and Pujya Samirdada was ordained ‘Aadyapipa’.
 It was in the year 1940, at the age of seven years that Aadyapipa’s father took him to Shirdi.
 Here he gave him Udi and told him about its importance.
 From that day onward, little Sureshchandra vowed to himself in Sai’s presence that he will serve Sainath with utmost humility and always remain humble.

 Reading, reflecting and meditating on Shree Sai Satcharita became his life’s journey for next sixty years and it blossomed the treasure of bhakti in him.

 Shree Sureshchandra Dattopadhya’s elevation to the status of PIPA